ivopintodasilva/HackerNewsReactNative/README.md

-# ReactNativeTests
+# Hacker News iOS app build with React Native
-A small React Native project just for testing purposes.
+Project to gain hands-on experience with React Native and compare it with native development.

 Only working on the iOS version for now.
-The goal is to explore the React Native ecossystem while doing the appropriate comparisons to native implementations.
+Features include top stories feed, web view loading the story's link and share option.